WebCabin/wcDocker/README.md

       }
     });
     ```
+- The collapse direction button on a panel can now be overridden if the built in calculation does not meet your needs.
+See [wcPanel#collapseDirection](http://docker.api.webcabin.org/wcPanel.html#collapseDirection) for more information.
+    ```
+    // You can override the direction with your own calculation function callback myPanel.collapseDirection(function(bounds) {
+      return wcDocker.DOCK.LEFT;
+    });

+    // Or you can set it to a static direction myPanel.collapseDirection(wcDocker.DOCK.RIGHT);

+    // Or you can restore it back to the default calculation myPanel.collapseDirection(false);
+    ```

 #### Version: 2.2.0 ####
 - Separated the default theme out of `wcDocker.css` (now use `wcDocker.css` with `Themes/default.css`).